 Social Security sits within Customer and Local Services,.
 Social Security is registered with the Office of the Information Commissioner as a Controller.

-Customer and Local Services is registered with the Office of the Information Commissioner as a Processor.
+Customer and Local Services is registered with the Office of the Information Commissioner as a Controller and a Processor.

 Personal information is anything that can identify you as an individual, either on its own or by reference to other information.